knative/community/elections/2020/README.md

 ## Purpose

-The role of this election is to fill out the three (3) seats due for election this year on the [Knative Tecnical Oversight Committee].
+The role of this election is to fill out the three (3) seats due for election this year on the [Knative Technical Oversight Committee].
 Each elected member will serve a two (2) year term.

 ## Background

 This election will shape the future of Knative as a community and project.
-While WGs help shape the individual direction of the project, the [TOC Charter] covers the technical direection, health of the project and community as a whole.
+While WGs help shape the individual direction of the project, the [TOC Charter] covers the technical direction, health of the project and community as a whole.

 ## Eligibility